 Protein content in hepatopancreas (41.13 mg/gm) was more than gill(14.64mg/gm) of Parresia corrugata in control group was observed.
 As the concentrations of malachite green were increased there was more depletion in protein content.
 After 96 hours exposure to 0.2 ppm malachite green, both tissues showed significant decrease in protein content.
 There was highly significant depletion was recorded in gill (10.42mg/gm) and hepatopancreas (31.6mg/gm) of Parresia corrugate were recorded after exposure for 96 hours to 0.8ppm concentration of Malachite green.

-Table no. 1 Changes in protein content (mg/gm) of Parresia corrugate after 96 hours exposure to Malachite green
+Table 1 Changes in protein content (mg/gm) of Parresia corrugate after 96 hours exposure to Malachite green